 He is a 1987 graduate of Columbia Law School, where he was a James Kent Scholar, a Harlan Fiske Stone Scholar, and an Articles Editor of the Columbia Law Review.
 He received his A.B. degree with distinction in 1981 from Stanford University, and is a member of Phi Beta Kappa.
-He is a 1981 graduate of the Radcliffe Publishing Procedures Course (now at Columbia).
+He is a 1981 graduate of the Radcliffe Publishing Procedures Course (now at the Columbia Journalism School).
 He attended the Massachusetts Institute of Technology (MIT) from 1977 to 1979, where he was an undergraduate research assistant at The MIT Architecture Machine Group, the predecessor of the MIT Media Lab.

 “Cyberspace Law – 2011 in Review,” in State Bar of California, Business Law News (Annual Review 2012).
 Co-author with Stephen Davis.